NASA probes reach moon for gravity-mapping mission

 One longstanding question is why the far side of the moon is so different from the side that permanently faces Earth.
 The near side is filled with large, dark plains formed by ancient volcanic eruptions, while the far side is virtually all highlands.

-The mission is scheduled to last 82 days, but if the solar-powered probes, built by Lockheed Martin Corp, survive beyond the next lunar eclipse in June, the $496 million mission could be extended for a more detailed mapping survey.
+The mission is scheduled to last 82 days, but if the solar-powered probes, built by Lockheed Martin Corp (LMT.N), survive beyond the next lunar eclipse in June, the $496 million mission could be extended for a more detailed mapping survey.

 (Editing by Stacey Joyce)